dbieber/davidbieber.com/hugo/content/snippets/2019-12-30-writing-for-no-audience.md

 +++
 title = "Writing for No Audience" date = 2019-12-30T01:00:00
+tags = ["snippets"]

-summary = "Writing for no one is so much easier than writing for someone." tags = ["snippets"]
+message = "Writing for no one is so much easier than writing for someone."
 +++

 I started this ["snippets"](/snippets) section of my website just a few days ago with the intention of being able to write without needing to put polish on a piece before publishing it.